 Energy audits have a major impact on energy efficiency investments as they provide tailor-made recommendations and help the information gap regarding barriers to energy efficiency.
 However, the current energy audit approach usually only includes the analysis of direct energy cost savings, while non-energy benefits (NEBs) such as improved product quality, space comfort, increased productivity, reduced maintenance-related downtime and other significant benefits are not or hardly considered.

-This means that the real value of energy efficiency measures is generally being underestimated in energy audits, as well as by auditors, consulting companies but also by policy makers.
-The aspect of non-energy benefits and the stakeholders' perception of them is hardly considered in the current approach.
-Therefore, the focus of energy audits and their presentations is often directed only on energy savings.
+This means that in general energy audits underestimate the real value of energy efficiency measures, as well as by auditors, consulting companies but also by policy makers.
+The aspect of non-energy benefits and their perception by stakeholders (auditors, consulting companies, stakeholders, policy makers) is hardly considered in the current approach.
+In energy audits, therefore, the focus is often only on direct energy savings or then presented in the audits.

-The KNOWnNEBs project, aims to calculate and reveal the velue of non-energy benefits and integrate it into energy audit practices.
-For this purpose, interviews and surveys are conducted with audited companies but the approaches will also be discussed with stakeholders.
-This will result in defining the relevant additional indicators, which should be taken into account in future audits and thus lead to faster implementation and investment into efficiency measures.
+In the project KNOWnNEBs, the non-energy benefits of the energy audit are currently to be demonstrated.
+For this purpose, interviews and surveys are conducted with audited companies, but the approaches will be also discussed with stakeholders.
+This will result in the relevant additional indicators, which should be taken into account more in the future audits and thus lead to faster implementation of investment efficiency measures.

 Interested parties can sign up for a newsletter that will keep them informed about the progress of the project, but also invite them to training for this access.